- Key Info

 - Contact us

-We believe we have some of the best music educators in York at OPS who are passionate and committed to bringing musical joy to our students.
+We believe we have some of the best music educators in York at OPA who are passionate and committed to bringing musical joy to our students.

 Children get the opportunity to learn a number of simple songs and rhymes through singing and also with basic percussion instruments.
 These songs are particularly selected to improve language development and numeracy skills alongside the child simply enjoying making music.
 A child’s wonder-land of mini beasts, pets, fairy tales, nonsense and funny rhymes are explored in a weekly lesson with a music specialist.
 Excellent resources are provided to play along including hand drums, bells, chime bars and hand bells.
 We aim to develop a joy in music at the earliest level and provide a foundation for future music making and instrument learning.